Honouration/Public/README.md

 ## Description of App Construction
-The design of the orignal app intended to allow user to share stories and images of the adventuresexperince and use the resources to create material that assist people to focus on work topics.
+The design of the orignal app intended to allow user to share stories and images of the experince and use the resources to create material that assist people to focus on work topics.
 The design changed to an advice forum with similar systems but removing the extra features like the *podcast AI generator*.

 ## Requirements for Build
 **Functional**